tiodan81/sea-301d1/class-01-jquery-and-the-dom/README.md

  1. As a developer, I want my site to use valid and semantic markup, so that employers will love me.
  - As a reader, I want the blog to show most recent articles on top so that I can easily read the latest.
  - As a reader, I want relative timestamps to give me a idea of how many days ago something was written.
- - As an author, I want my name linked to my site, so that readers can learn more about me.
+ - As an author, I want my name linked to my social feed, so that readers can follow me, and I can build my audience.
  - As a reader, I want the site to look reasonable, so that I can read it on any device.

 ## Technical Requirements and Grading Rubric